Jackline97/Covid-19-project/README.md

 # Covid-19-project

 Initial stage
-1. whitelist_data.csv contains all white domain list with its feature(Length:600).
+1. data_white_final.csv contains all white domain list with its feature.
+2. data_maclious_final.csv contains all maclious domain list with its feature.
-2. unlabeled_data.csv contains all unlabeled domain list with its feature(Length:265336).
+3. data_final_version1.csv contains all unlabeled domain list with its feature.
-3. Covid.ipynb produces the inital featrue extraction from the raw data according to Professor Sopie's thesis.
+4. Covid_unified_version.ipynb produces the inital featrue extraction from the raw data according to Professor Sopie's thesis and initial DBSCAN algorithm.

 | Feature | Data type  |  Description |
 | ------- | --- | -----------|